Where Acqua for Life works

 In partnership with Acqua for Life, Water.org works to transform the lives of more than 85,000 people in Tanzania with access to safe water and sanitation.

 by Viviane Sassen

-For Acqua for Life, Dutch photographer Viviane Sassen visited an Acqua for Life project in Madagascar in April 2018, with the initiative's partner WaterAid.
-Here, Viviane Sassen created a film and photographs that capture the joy of the journey towards clean water.
+Capturing the joyful journey to clean water in Madagascar and in Nepal, in partnership with WaterAid, Viviane Sassen created a film and photographs that illustrate the transformative power clean water.
+Her video and photos show the immanent connection between water and life.
 Viviane Sassen's aesthetic draws on documentary as much as staged photography, and its visual multitude invites myriad interpretations.
 The work aims to disregard traditional genre boundaries and tackle the often-problematic link between photography, imperialism, and the colonial imagination.